Northwest Africa 998

 The material listed below is currently available for sale:

-Each specimen comes complete with a photographic identifier certificate of authenticity, Identification card, Metal ID tag, NWA 998 business card, Informational Post Card, and and two US postage stamps of the exterior and interior of the meteorite.
+Each specimen comes complete with a photographic identifier certificate of authenticity, Identification card, Metal ID tag, NWA 998 business card, and Informational Post Card.
 Specimen comes packaged in a plastic display box which suspends the specimen between two membranes.

 nwa998statement.JPG (8973 bytes)